DO-Solutions/do-kubernetes/wordpress-nfs/README.md

 cat /etc/exports
 ```

-If things did not go as planned you can check the following review the following log file.
+If things did not go as planned you can review the following log file.

 ```
 /var/log/cloud-init